-[وَيَسِّرۡ لِىٓ أَمۡرِى – And ease my task for me]- Meaning: grant me ease in every affair I pursue and every path I intend to follow whilst calling to your guidance, and lighten the difficulties in front of me.
-The caller is granted ease when he approaches all affairs in the appropriate manner; addresses every person based on what they should be addressed with and calls them through a path that is easier for them to understand, which will enable them accept his speech.
+[وَيَسِّرۡ لِىٓ أَمۡرِى – And ease my task for me]- Meaning: grant me ease in every affair I pursue, and in every path I intend to follow, whilst calling to your guidance; and lighten the difficulties in front of me.
+The caller is granted ease when he approaches all affairs in the appropriate manner; addresses every person based on what they should be addressed with, and calls them through a path that is easier for them to understand, which will enable them accept his speech.

 [وَٱحۡلُلۡ عُقۡدَةً۬ مِّن لِّسَانِى – And make loose the knot (the defect) from my tongue, (i.e. remove the incorrectness from my speech) [That occurred as a result of a brand of fire which Musa (Moses) put in his mouth when he was an infant]; [يَفۡقَهُواْ قَوۡلِى – That they understand my speech].